formspree/zdesk/README.md

 you run one of the other commands without credentials configured, you will first be prompted to login.

+To create an API key see the [Zendesk helpsite](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-).

 Running the `logout` command will remove the credentials.

 Example: